 Step 9: Link to an Asset Type

-Now connect your custom field to relevant asset types.
+Now you can connect your custom field to relevant Asset Types.

 Tips